raspberrypilearning/webgl-setup/en/step_1.md

 ![Add modules screen with Install button highlighted](images/3_add_modules.png)

-Once the modules has installed, you can close Unity Hub and then close Unity and restart it.
+Once the module has installed, you can close Unity Hub and then close Unity and restart it.

-Once Unity has opened, check that the **Build Settings...** from the **File** menu have updated, and showing that WebGL has been installed.
-Then click on the **Player Settings...** button
+Once Unity has opened, check that the **Build Settings** from the **File** menu have updated, and showing that WebGL has been installed.
+Then click on the **Player Settings** button

 ![Build Settings window shown with the WebGL options highlighted and the Player Settings button highlighted](images/5_webgl_installed.png)